onozaty/csvt/README.md

   csvt join [flags]

 Flags:
   -1, --first string           First CSV file path.
   -2, --second string          Second CSV file path.
   -c, --column string          Name of the column to use for joining.
-      --column2 string   (optional) Name of the column to use for joining in the second CSV file.
+      --column-second string   (optional) Name of the column to use for joining in the second CSV file.
 Specify if different from the first CSV file.
   -o, --output string          Output CSV file path.
       --usingfile              (optional) Use temporary files for joining.
 Use this when joining large files that will not fit in memory.
       --norecord               (optional) No error even if there is no record corresponding to sencod CSV.
   -h, --help                   help for join
 ```

 ### Example